10 Best Doodle Poll Alternatives (2026)

 SavvyCal also includes meeting polls (propose multiple times, recipients vote) built into the platform.

-Pricing: Free (1 scheduling link).
-Basic at $10/month (annual) with 6 active links.
-Premium at $16/month with 12 links and team features.
+Pricing: Free (1 scheduling link, limited features).
+Basic at $12/user/month (annual) with unlimited booking links and meetings.
+Premium at $20/user/month with payment collection via Stripe, custom branding, and team features.

 5. Xoyondo

 Xoyondo is the "I just want Doodle polls back" choice.
 Three poll types (date/time, opinion, sign-up sheets), yes/no/maybe voting, confidential polls, and no participant limits.
-The free plan is generous with unlimited polls and unlimited participants.
+The free plan is genuinely generous -- unlimited polls, unlimited participants, with light ads.

 No account required for voters.
-Password protection on Premium.
-Custom branding on Business.
+The interface is straightforward -- create a poll in under 30 seconds, share the link, done.
 It's the most traditional poll-style Doodle replacement, without the feature bloat that Doodle has accumulated.

 Best for: Organizations that want the classic Doodle poll experience at a fraction of the cost.
 At EUR 29/year, Xoyondo Premium costs less than two months of Doodle Pro.